// Field Guide

 How do you use a smoke bomb?

-Hold the smoke bomb from the base (the non-emitting end).
+Hold the smoke bomb from the base, which is the non-emitting end.
 For wire pull grenades: grip the device in one hand, grasp the wire loop, and pull sharply.
 For top pull grenades: grip the device and pull the tab on the top.
 Point the emitting end outward and slightly up, away from yourself.
-The smoke will begin within 1-2 seconds.
+The smoke will begin within 1 to 2 seconds.
+Always ensure you have a clear area before activating the device.
+It is important to maintain a firm grip throughout the entire duration of the smoke emission.

 Which end of a smoke bomb do you hold?

-Hold smoke bombs from the BASE — the solid, closed end.
+Hold smoke bombs from the BASE, the solid, closed end.
 The emission hole is at the other end.
 Holding from the base keeps the emitting end pointed away from your hands and face.
+This is the safest way to ensure that the smoke is directed exactly where you want it to go without risking any residue on your skin.
+If you are ever unsure, look for the labeling on the canister which clearly indicates the top and bottom of the device.

 How do you light a smoke bomb?